Sean J. Cooksey

-Sean Joseph Cooksey is an American attorney and political advisor who currently serves as counsel to the Vice President of the United States, JD Vance, since 2025.
+Sean Joseph Cooksey is an American attorney and political advisor who served as counsel to the Vice President of the United States, JD Vance, from January 2025 to February 2026.
 He previously served as both Commissioner and Chairman of the Federal Election Commission.

 Education

 Cooksey received his Bachelor of Arts, summa cum laude, from Truman State University and his J.D. degree from the University of Chicago Law School in 2014, where he graduated with High Honors and Order of the Coif, and served as a Managing Editor on the University of Chicago Law Review.

 Career

-Legal Career
+Legal career

 Cooksey served as a law clerk for Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit.
 He then worked as a litigation associate at Gibson, Dunn & Crutcher in Washington, D.C. where his practice focused on appeals and constitutional law.
 He later served as Deputy Chief Counsel for Senator Ted Cruz of Texas.
 He then served as General Counsel to Senator Josh Hawley of Missouri.
 He advised the Senator on issues including constitutional law, judicial nominations, election law, federal criminal law, and ethics compliance, and served as the Senator's lead staffer on the U.S. Senate Committee on the Judiciary.